bcc-code/bcc-documentation-base/docs/deploying-site/README.md

 ```
 :::

-Be sure to set the name and description of the repository.
-Generally it is advised to **not** prefix the name with "BCC".
+Be sure to set the name and description of the repository, the name will be used for the main section in the sidebar and in the `title` tag, the description will be set for the `meta` description tag.

 3. Push this to the main branch of the repository and your documentation site should be deployed to developer.bcc.no/repository-name/ 🎉